To make Kombucha:

 Your first brew:

 Pour the cooled tea into a large glass vessel.
 Add a SCOBY or some ready-made kombucha.
 Cover with muslin cloth and a rubber band, or loosely cap.
-If using a SCOBY, taste a little each day from Day 3 onwards, until you like the flavour - not too sweet, but not too bitey either, then switch the batch as below.
+If using a SCOBY, move to the second stage (below) on about Day 3.
 If you are not starting with a SCOBY, leave the first brew until a SCOBY forms, then set up a new batch as below.